DAWSON CREEK DANCE CO.

 CDTA Associate Member, Tap & Jazz

-Lindsay has recently been accepted as an Associate Member (Jazz & Tap) in the Canadian Dance Teachers Association.
+Lindsay is an Associate Member (Jazz & Tap) in the Canadian Dance Teachers Association.
 She has also completed courses in anatomy and fitness theory and is a Certified Barre Fitness & BCRPA Group Fitness Instructor.
 This certification has accented her dance training by providing more knowledge and safer exercises to push dancers to be their strongest selves.
 She is also a Gymnastics BC Level 1 Coach and is excited to apply this knowledge to her dance classes.

 Melanie started dancing at the age of nine.
 Immediately falling love, she spent the rest of her grade school years taking part in Jazz, Tap, Hip-Hop, Lyrical, and Baton.
 After graduation, she went on to a Professional Dance Training program in Vancouver where she furthered her studies and gained experience in Ballet, Contemporary and Modern dance.